 If you have any questions about determining whether someone should be considered an employee or an independent contractor, it's best to consult a legal expert.
 They'll be able to provide you with the most accurate advice and help you avoid any possible risks.

 Why Employers Misclassify Employees

-The costs that companies are able to avoid by misclassifying are, but not limited to:
+The costs that companies can avoid by misclassifying are, but are not limited to:

 - Contributing to unemployment insurance

 Misclassifying employees as independent contractors can be tempting for businesses, as it allows them to avoid many expensive obligations that come with hiring and managing regular staff.
 This includes costs such as contributing to unemployment insurance, offering retirement plans and healthcare benefits, paying Medicare and Social Security taxes, providing workers’ compensation coverage, paying overtime wages, giving business reimbursements, and withholding income tax payments.